- International Students

 Policy of Non-affiliation—Equal treatment of All International Students

-Langley Flying School is committed to the fair and equitable treatment of all of its International Student and does not maintain affiliation with any business/recruiting agents or special interest groups in other countries that could lead to unfair recruitment fees levied against students, and preferential access to flight training resources.
+Langley Flying School is committed to the fair and equitable treatment of all of its International Student.
 All International Students are treated fairly and equally, and Langley Flying School seeks to minimize the cost of training in all cases.
 International Students are fully integrated with Langley Flying School's domestic students.

 Proof of English Language Proficiency